Talent Manager

 Talent Management

-Talent management is typically strategic, often manifesting as a company-wide long-term plan closely associated with overall business goals, while HR management is more tactical, dealing with the day-today management of people.
+Talent management is typically strategic, often manifesting as a company-wide long-term plan closely associated with overall business goals, while HR management is more tactical, dealing with the day-to-day management of people.

-Last updated 17 April 2024
+Last updated 07 November 2024